 Every investor’s goal is to maximize the value of their portfolio in the shortest time period with the least amount of risk.
-Strategic planning and adjustments are crucial to optimizing your returns as you develop and grow your investments.
-You should aim to balance a reasonable degree of risk with sound investment decisions, and consistent contributions over time.
+Strategic planning and adjustments are crucial to optimizing your returns as you develop your portfolio and grow your investments.
+You should aim to balance a reasonable degree of risk with sound investment decisions and consistent contributions over time.

-Determining the actions to take in order to maximize your profits can be a challenging prospect.
-Below are six proven strategies to maximize returns on your investments.
+However, figuring out how to do this and which actions will maximize your profits can be a challenging prospect.
+Below are seven proven strategies to maximize returns on your investments.

 Investment expenses add up quickly.
-Fees are often overlooked because they aren’t discretely paid in the form of an invoice.
-They also look small, expressly defined as 1% or 2% may not seem like much.
+Fees are often overlooked since they aren’t clearly listed in an invoice.
+And, they also look smaller on paper.
+A fee of 1% or 2% may not seem like much.
 However, against a large (or small) portfolio they directly impact the rate of return on your investment.

-For example, if you’re earning an average 9% return per year on your investments but paying 2% in expenses, you’ve cut your return down to 7%.
+For example, if you’re earning an average 9% return on your investments but paying 2% in expenses, you’ve reduced your return to 7%.
 A 2018 Consumer Reports survey noted 46% of investors were unaware of how much they paid in expenses.
 If you aren’t paying attention to how much you pay in management fees, brokers certainly won’t bring it to your attention.

 Similarly, taxes are another hidden cost to investments.
-If you think you are paying too much in taxes, consult with an attorney or CPA to ensure your investment strategy includes minimizing your tax exposure.
+If you think you are paying too much in taxes, consult with an attorney or CPA.
+They can ensure your investment strategy includes minimizing your tax exposure.

 Investing in a variety of asset categories that perform differently across market conditions can protect your portfolio from extreme losses.
 Asset allocation is one of the most important decisions you’ll make for your portfolio.

 The three main categories of investment choices are stocks, bonds, and cash.
 Consider these to be the foundation of your portfolio.
-There are, of course, other categories to be considered such as real estate, precious metals such as gold and silver, and other commodities like wheat or oil.
+There are, of course, other categories to consider such as real estate, precious metals (gold and silver), and other commodities like wheat or oil.

 Your specific asset allocation will depend on your risk tolerance and the length of time you have to cash in your investments.

-For instance, if you’re early in your investing career, and tend to be more aggressive, you’ll lean more towards stocks that have a greater rate of return.
+For instance, if you’re just starting to invest and tend to be more aggressive, financial advisors will direct you towards stocks that have a greater rate of return.
 However, the higher the reward, the greater the risk.
-Alternatively, if you’re close to your retirement years, you’ll want to carry lower risk and invest in less volatile instruments such as bonds.
+Alternatively, if you’re close to your retirement years, you’ll want to carry lower risk and invest in less volatile assets such as bonds and annuities.

 Proper diversification can be challenging.
 Therefore, you may want to consider investing in mutual funds.
-Many mutual funds are already diversified by spreading the underlying securities across thousands of companies and multiple assets, thereby doing all your work for you.
+Many mutual funds are already well diversified by spreading the underlying securities across thousands of companies and multiple assets.
+In essence, they do all your work for you.
 On this topic, savedbythecents.com has a great article on this topic.

 Rebalancing your portfolio is the process of realigning the mix of your assets.
 As the market changes, your portfolio allocation will fluctuate based on which stocks are performing well.
 Regularly evaluate your asset allocation and rebalance accordingly.

 Similar to, and just as important as the first strategy, you’ll want to remain disciplined and remove emotions when you’re making decisions about your investment strategy.
-Particularly when you’re exposed to sudden and large swings in the market.
+Particularly when you’re exposed to sudden, large swings in the market.

-Imagine your portfolio is growing steadily over a few years and within a few weeks, the market crashes.
+Imagine your portfolio is growing steadily for several years.
+Then, within a few weeks, the market crashes.
 Sadly, you lose half of your value.
-Avoid rushing into a quick decision to pull your investments out of the market.
-You’ll be cashing in when the value of your investments is at a lower value, and you’ll pay large fees.
+Avoid the impulse to pull your investments out of the market.
+You’ll be cashing in when the value of your investments is at a lower value.
+And, you’ll pay large fees.

-Rather, stick to your guns.
-Rely on your research knowing that you’ve properly diversified your portfolio and some losses will be offset by big wins.
+Instead, stick to your guns.
+Rely on your research knowing that you’ve properly diversified your portfolio.
+When the market stabilizes, some losses will be offset by big wins.
 This is also the perfect time to increase your contributions and buy while stocks are “on-sale”.